wxMaxima-developers/wxmaxima/README.md

 wxMaxima is built using the CMake build system.
 The following steps will build and install wxMaxima using CMake:

-    mkdir build
+    mkdir -p build
     cd build
     cmake ..
     cmake --build .
     sudo cmake --build . -- install

-If you want to install into a special prefix (not /usr/local), use
+If you want to install into a special prefix (not `/usr/local`), use

     cmake -DCMAKE_INSTALL_PREFIX:PATH=/your/installation/prefix ..